Pause • Reflect • Sundays on Pianodao

 “Spring is nature’s way of saying, Let’s Party!”

 For the Daoist philosophers, one of the highest imperatives is for humanity to reawaken to the natural world around us and discover our place within it.
 Recognising and following the seasons, both in the natural world and our inner journey, is fundamental to our true success.

 Throughout history, the Daoists were keen musicians and artists who demonstrated that far from adding to our sense of separation from the natural world, artistic expression can provide an avenue by which we come closer to it.
 As one of the ancient sages explained:

 “As a general principle, music is the harmony between Heaven and Earth, and the perfect blend of Yin and Yang.
 Great music brings delight, enjoyment and pleasure to ruler and subject, parent and child, and old and young alike.”

 The Annals of Lu Buwei, 3rd century BCE

 Brindley, EF: Music, Cosmology, and the Politics of Harmony in Early China

 The Natural Musician is the one who has found ways to promote authenticity and balance in their playing, and here are just a few you might consider:

 - Try to learn pieces and techniques at a natural, unforced pace.

-- Learn to be mindful as you practise, and non-judgmental as you critique your own (and others’) playing.
+- Learn to be mindful but non-judgmental as you practise.